JetBrains/Qodana/topics/supported-technologies.md

 [//]: # (title: Qodana linters)

+Linter is a software tool that analyzes codebase for bugs, errors, and other mistakes that deteriorate its quality and can cause problems.
+Basically, each Qodana linter associated with a specific programming language
+helps:

+* Detect anomalous code and probable bugs
+* Eliminate dead code
+* Highlight spelling problems
+* Improve overall code structure
+* Introduce coding best practices

 With time, Qodana will support all languages and technologies covered by JetBrains IDEs.
 The current version (%product-version%) of Qodana lets you analyze the following kinds of projects: